Mathematical formalism of physics of systems with motivation: Systems with motivation

 In these terms a possible strategy of behavior of the element $\alpha$ is represented as a certain time dependence $\{\eta[t'']\}^{t''>t}_\alpha$ of its subjective phase variables in the near future.
 The hypothetical time dependence $\{\boldsymbol{\theta}[t'']\}^{t''>t}_{\alpha:\alpha}$ of its objective variables is determined by the given strategy of behavior.
 The hypothetical time dependence $\{\boldsymbol{\theta}[t'']\}^{t''>t}_{\alpha':\alpha}$ of the objective variables ascribed to another element $\alpha'\neq\alpha$ is constructed in the ``mind'' of the element $\alpha$ based on the available information.
 We also will use the notation $\{\varpi[t'']\}^{t''>t}_\alpha$ to denote this strategy as the hypothetical motion of the system in the space $\{\varpi\}_\alpha$.
 The symbol $\{\varpi[t'']\}^{t''>t}$ without the element index stands for the heuristics as whole.

-The elements are assumed to evaluate and choose the desired strategies of behavior $\{\varpi_\text{op}[t'']\}^{t''>t}$ in some optimal way, which determines the system dynamics.
+The elements are assumed to evaluate and choose the desired strategies of behavior $\{\varpi_\text{op}[t'']\}^{t''>t}$ in some way which determines the system dynamics.
+In this choice human beings can follow some rational reasons, including social and cultural norms, or even irrational motives, the latter, however, will not be considered in the present paper.
 It should be noted that in this choice every element $\alpha$ evaluates possible strategies of its own behavior $\{\varpi_\text{op}[t'']\}^{t''>t}_\alpha$ only, the behavior of the other elements is regarded by it as given beforehand or predictable with some probability.
 These features of the heuristics choice enable us to represent symbolic expression~\eqref{2} as

 It should be pointed out that in choosing the heuristics the elements can predict the system dynamics extrapolating the time variations of the phase variables in some simple way, for example, fixing them or supposing the linear time dependence to hold in the near future.
 Figure~\ref{Fig2} illustrates this.